viltgroup/minium-developer/minium-developer-docs/src/main/mkdocs/docs/developer/minium-developer.md

 ## Cucumber

 Creates a base project, with a feature and his step definitions ready to execute.

 After the project creation you will see the project open in the sidebar.

+### Monitoring

+The monitoring project is dedicated to execute with high frequency.
+It give us information about the availability of a certain page and performance metrics.
+To obtain the performance metrics, you can use the expressions `browser.get(<url>)` and `browser.getPerformance()`.

 # Open Project